 In accordance with this strategy the Authority has taken a proactive approach to managing cash investments and debt.
 For a number of years the Authority has internalised borrowing by netting down borrowing against investments.
 The Authority continues to keep under review the most appropriate approach to borrowing.
-Given the continued high interest rates experienced during 2023, no long term borrowing has been entered into, however, during the financial year end a short term loan was taken out.
+Given the continued high interest rates experienced during 2024, no long term borrowing has been entered into.
 This ensured the Authority was not exposed to increased costs at a time of volatility and relatively high interest rates.
 The position will be kept under review.

-The continued higher interest rates during 2023/24 presented the Authority with an opportunity to maximise investment returns over the short to medium term.
+The continued higher interest rates during 2024/25 presented the Authority with an opportunity to maximise investment returns over the short to medium term.
 Detailed cash flow modelling has allowed investments to be placed for a longer time period (up to a year) with a number of institutions, so as to achieve the higher rates of investment interest now available.